greenporsche/miRcore/module-3-seq/README.md

 **Morning Session (Part 1)**

 *Main Topics:*
-- Camp context: "You guys are doing our miRcore summer camp for the past two weeks... this is August, so it seems like almost like you are being on entire summer with miRcore."
+- Camp context: Dr. Lee reflects on the students' journey across the full summer, noting that some have been part of the miRcore camp experience since June
 - How SEQ differs from CB and BTS: older students only, more self-directed, more independent work
 - Self-learning format introduction: first 30 minutes of each day are independent self-assessment
 - Pre-assessment quiz: baseline measurement of student knowledge before the week begins